rhapaw/DelmarSpa/README.md

 # Delmar1

-This is the Angular SPA for the (future) delmar1.com website
+This is the Angular SPA for the (future) delmar1.com website.